DevRitesh08/SQL/Window_Functions.md

 SELECT *, LAST_VALUE(name) OVER(ORDER BY cgpa ASC) AS min_cgpa_student
 FROM temp.students;
--- Note: By default, the frame is RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW, -- so you may need to adjust the frame for correct results.
+-- Note: By default, the frame is RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW, -- to make it work as expected we need to change the window frame to UNBOUNDED FOLLOWING SELECT * , LAST_VALUE(name) OVER(ORDER BY cgpa ASC ROWS BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING) as min_cgpa_student FROM temp.students ;
 ```

 ---